Quantum Optimization Heuristics with an Application to Knapsack Problems: Experiments and Results

 \subsection{Performance of Classical Algorithms on Hard KP Instances}

-Figure~\ref{fig:classical_results_kp} summarizes the performance of four classical algorithms on the hard KP instances outlined above.
+Figure \ref{fig:bars_results} and Table~\ref{table:alg_results_kp} in Appendix \ref{appendix:data} summarizes the performance of four classical algorithms on the hard KP instances outlined above.
 The probabilities and expectations in the table were estimated by sampling 100 random instances for each distribution.
 The details of our experimental choices for the classical algorithms are as follows. \paragraph{Greedy Algorithms (LG and VG)} Both greedy algorithms are deterministic without additional parameters.
-Hence, we simply ran both greedy algorithms of Section~\ref{sec:classical_algorithms} on each of the random KP instances and calculated the expectations and probabilities in Figure~\ref{fig:classical_results_kp} by sample statistics.
+Hence, we simply ran both greedy algorithms of Section~\ref{sec:classical_algorithms} on each of the random KP instances and calculated the expectations and probabilities in Table~\ref{table:alg_results_kp} in Appendix \ref{appendix:data} by sample statistics.